 The Authority will seek STB permission to build the San Francisco to San Jose Project Section.
-On completion of the environmental process and issuance of a ROD and upon request from the Authority, the STB is anticipated to issue a final decision on whether to approve the project (the final decision also serves as the STB's ROD under NEPA).
+After completion of the environmental process and issuance of the Authority's ROD and upon request from the Authority, the STB is anticipated to issue its ROD on whether to approve the project.
 No project-related construction on the Project Section may begin until the STB's final decision has been issued and has become effective.